Alberta Heritage Savings Trust Fund: Comparison to Norway's and Alaska's non-renewable resource funds

+Renewed criticism from the Frasier Institute, in a 2021 report, contributed to the Government of Alberta studying methods to stop the decades-long deflation of the AHSTF.
+This led to a plan in fiscal 2023-24 to grow the Fund to $250 billion by 2050.

 Ineffective management

-In 2013 Madelaine Drohan, author of the Canadian International Council report entitled The 9 Habits of Highly Effective Resource Economies: Lessons for Canada,and a Canadian correspondent for The Economist, echoed the IMF call for "stabilization funds" arguing that every province in Canada should consider establishing a sovereign wealth fund, as global peers have done, and treat non-renewable resource revenue as "capital to be saved and invested, rather than income to be spent."
+In 2013 Madelaine Drohan, author of the Canadian International Council report entitled The 9 Habits of Highly Effective Resource Economies: Lessons for Canada,and a Canadian correspondent for The Economist, echoed the IMF call for "stabilization funds", arguing that every province in Canada should "(l)earn from Alberta’s mistake" and consider establishing properly managed sovereign wealth funds, as global peers have done, and treat non-renewable resource revenue as "capital to be saved and invested, rather than income to be spent."
 She added that in provinces like Alberta where the Fund already exists, it "should be implemented with a great deal more rigour."
 Drohan warned in 2013 against the "political temptation" to "raid" the Fund and offered the Canadian Pension Plan Investment Board (CPPIB), a Crown corporation, the largest pension fund in Canada, as a model.
 By March 2015 the CPPIB fund had grown to $219 billion and made a 16.5 per cent rate-of-return in 2013.

 Max Fawcett, the editor of Alberta Oil magazine, warned that the newly proposed Alberta Future Fund from the Premier's Council for Economic Strategy, which was set to receive $200 million a year to "support big-picture projects" and the two "new innovation endowments" announced by Finance Minister Doug Horner in the 2014 budget, would be funded by raiding the Alberta Heritage Savings Trust Fund.
 There were no new savings.

 The 2015 Fraser Institute report titled Fumbling the Alberta Advantage, noted that between 2005 and 2014, and adjusted for inflation, the province of Alberta received $101.3 billion in resource revenues.
 The authors argued that $49.2 billion on programs above inflation and population growth—a deposit of 25 per cent of resource revenues equaling $25.3 billion, into the Heritage Fund would not have been unreasonable had program spending been more carefully controlled.
 The Fraser Institute criticized the province's deposited of $4.5 billion during that period which equalled 4.5 per cent of all resource revenues during that period.